 Pendleton Wool Board Shirt

 Every hunter should own at least one really great wool shirt.
 They’re never cheap, but that’s exactly the point.
 They last long enough and break in so perfectly that you forget the cost and initial itch.
 This button-down plaid from Pendleton has a longer hem than most over-tailored women’s flannels (good-bye, cold ass crack), it won’t restrict your movement, and it’ll keep you plenty warm.
 It comes in six sizes and 13 colors, including a couple classic buffalo checks.

-Cocoon Sleeping Bag Liner
+Cocoon Mummy Bag Liner

-If you haven’t gotten on board with liners, you’re doing a disservice to yourself and your sleeping bag.
-Cocoon makes silk, polyester, flannel, and even Merino sleeping bag liners to keep you cooler on summer scouting trips (pro tip: sleep in it on top of your sleeping bag) and warmer on winter hunts.
+If you haven’t gotten on board with sleeping bag liners, you’re doing a disservice to yourself and your sleeping bag.
+Cocoon makes silk, microfiber, cooling polyester, and even Merino sleeping bag liners to keep you cooler on summer scouting trips (pro tip: sleep in it on top of your sleeping bag) and warmer on winter hunts.
 Liners also spare your sleeping bag from the usual hazards of base camp and backcountry hunts: drool, smelly socks and dirty long-johns, elk blood crusted into your hair, etc. Lining your bag extends its life exponentially and keeps your extremities extra warm on the coldest nights.
 Each liner is lightweight, comes in multiple colors, and you can stuff it in the washing machine with your camo when you get home.

 Rumpl Camping Blanket